OpenBubbles/docs/docs/faq.md

 ## Does OpenBubbles work with FindMy?

-* No, OpenBubbles does not have FindMy integration.
+* OpenBubbles can view friend locations.
+It cannot send locations currently.
 ## Does OpenBubbles work with FaceTime?

 * No, OpenBubbles does not work with FaceTime.